ovilar/phase_4-project/README.md

 # Time Series Project: Predicting House Prices
-In this project, I work with a dataset from Zillow that has house prices over the course of several month-years, starting in 1996.
+In this project, I work with a dataset from <a href='www.zillow.com' alt='Zillow'>Zillow</a> that has house prices over the course of several month-years, starting in 1996.
 The dataset also provides other information such as: zip code, region, county name and city - to name a few.
 I analyze these series using a time series approach and provide recommendations for an hypothetical real estate firm.